GraczBezNicku/TKInfo/README.md

+# DISCONTINUED
+I no longer have time to maintain this, and the amount of people using it is close to 0.
+Just wanted to thank everyone who used it, and hope you find a replacement soon.

 # TKInfo
 TKInfo is a plugin for SCP:SL that informs players about team damage.
 It also has a webhook feature, making it easier for staff members to act quickly upon teamkillers.